CarsonHerness/covid19/financial.md

 ---

 <div class="construction">
 This page is under construction!
 Want to contribute?
-Send an email [here](mailto:aherness@g.hmc.edu).
+Send an email <a href="mailto:aherness@g.hmc.edu">here</a>.
 </div>

 ## Financial Aid